dharanidharatdd/iot-workshop/README.md

   2. Authentication - To ensure succesful login in leaderboard page, create a user in firebase.
   3. Storage - Store people's expression, which can be used to check for validity and also embarrass them 😁.

-## I will be removing my API's from this code, so make sure to clone it and host it your self using github-pages.
+## I will be removing my API's from this code, so make sure to clone it and host it yourself using github-pages.
 To configure Firebase for this project, use the following configuration:

 ```javascript